1 / 10

 What other cars are similar to the Kia Stonic?

 How long have you got?
-Every mainstream manufacturer offers a compact crossover of some description, but the Stonic’s chief rivals include the Hyundai Kona, Renault Captur, SEAT Arona, Suzuki Vitara, Nissan Juke, Peugeot 2008 and Citroen C3 Aircross.
+Every mainstream manufacturer offers a small SUV of some description, but the Stonic’s chief rivals include the Hyundai Kona, Renault Captur, SEAT Arona, Suzuki Vitara, Nissan Juke, Peugeot 2008 and Citroen C3 Aircross.

-The Hyundai Kona is worthy of a special mention as it was designed from the ground up as a compact crossover.
+The Hyundai Kona is worthy of a special mention as it was designed from the ground up as a small SUV.
 Many other cars in this class, including the Kia Stonic, are based on small hatchbacks.

 The Stonic also faces an enemy from within.
 The Kia Xceed is more expensive, but it looks and feels more special than the Stonic.